 The low capacity utilization led to high unemployment that created slack in the economy, making it hard for prices to react to monetary stimulus.
 With excess capacity, an increase in the production of goods did not require a significant investment in capital.

-In addition, a company with low capacity utilization is able to increase its rate of production with no recurring costs.
-In other words, when a company faces an increase in demand for its goods, it is able to meet the demand without raising the cost per unit.
+When a company faces an increase in demand for its goods, it is often able to meet the demand without raising the cost per unit.
 The company can optimize its output level with no additional cost for investment in better infrastructure.